 - The translucent material softens direct light from a flash for softer shadows in portrait photography

-If your flash isn’t powerful enough and you need more light, it helps to get the light as close as possible to the subject.
-For soft light it’s good to be closer to the subject anyway, because further away it’ll be smaller in relation to the subject and therefore harsher.
+If your flash isn’t powerful enough and you need more light, move the light as close as possible to the subject.
+For soft light getting closer to the subject is better anyway, because further away the light will be smaller in relation to the subject and therefore harsher.

 2. Reflective umbrella lighting